DESIGN BLOG

 A Eulogy to the Scarborough RT

-Photos by Bianca Weeko Martin
+By Bianca Weeko Martin

 The Line 3 Scarborough RT train derailed on July 24, 2023, terminating service prematurely.
 Growing up in Scarborough, I saw the RT as something like a geographic meter stick for situating myself and my home, as my family moved from our first apartment near the intermodal Kennedy Station to the farther east fringes of Malvern—past the end of the line.
 The news of the closure surprised and saddened me.
 As a tween, I enjoyed watching all the graffiti tags and pieces on the walls flashing by on the tracks, and I felt a sense of unspoken comfort on the vehicles seeing the sleepy faces of immigrant students, workers, and commuters, which more closely here than anywhere else in Toronto mirrored my own.